whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations3/008_Converting_gff_to_sqlite.md

 ## Importing our code

-The first thing we'll need to do is import our code!
+The first thing we'll need to do is import our code.
 And we'll need the sqlite3 library too.
-Add these line to your file:
+Add these line to your
+file:

 <Tabs groupId="language">
 <TabItem value="R" label="In R">